opensvc/docs.opensvc.com/source/agent.daemon.rst

 	$ nodemgr daemon stop

-The node advertizes its entering maintenance mode, so peer nodes will preserve the node's last known data until the ``maintenance_grace_period`` expires.
+The node advertizes its entering maintenance mode, so peer nodes will preserve the node's last known data until the :kw:`node.maintenance_grace_period` expires.

 Restart
 +++++++